raul23/nlp/README.rst

    optional arguments:
      -h, --help            show this help message and exit -m METHOD, --method METHOD
-                           Method to use to detect text language.
+                           Method to use for detecting text language.
 Choices are
                            1: nltk English corpus,
                            2: nltk.classify.textcat,
                            3: langdetect